velazquez-96/D3-challenge/README.md

 ## Built with

 * D3.js
-* HTML
+* HTML/CSS
-* CSS
+* Bootstrap

 ## Outcome

-Interactive scatter plot that correlate different health risks with poverty, age and household income.
-The scatter plot give you the chance to change x and y axes to check the correlations between different factors.
+Interactive scatter plot that correlate different health risks with poverty, age and household income. **The scatter plot give you the chance to change x and y axes to check the correlations between different factors.**

 ![Functionality](images/Functionality.gif)